slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On career

+'The moment you [rigidly follow a plan](chapter_3_action.md#on-adapting) set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'

 Avoid the trap of following one set career path.
 Focus on being useful, it will be easier to pivot when needed.
-Being an employee is long-term risky.

-> *'The moment you [rigidly follow a plan](chapter_3_action.md#on-adapting) set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'*

 > *'If your job doesn't require originality, next decade you might not have one.'*